Table of Contents Show

 However, when you want to cook a meal for six or eight people, a deep-sided Dutch oven is perfect for braising a chicken or heating up chili.

-- A flawless pairing of form and function that doesn't quit, the Lodge Dutch Oven is an enameled cast iron classic that's...
+- YOUR GO-TO DUTCH OVEN: A flawless pairing of form and function that doesn't quit.
+The Lodge Dutch Oven not only makes...

 Properly Season Your Dutch Oven

 Sometimes manufacturers will pre-season their cast iron cookware.
 However, you always want to pre-season your cookware before and after each use.
 This prevents rust.